anexia/csi-driver/README.md

 ### Storage expansion

-We currently do not support the `allowVolumeExpansion` field.
+For now, we do not support the `allowVolumeExpansion` field.
+If you want to expand the volumes, you can do so using the Anexia Engine by editing a volume.

 Consult the [Kubernetes CSI Developer Documentation](https://kubernetes-csi.github.io/docs/support-fsgroup.html) for further information.